Bachelor’s Degrees in Metallurgical Engineering

 Education Levels of Metallurgical Engineering Majors

-During the 2020-2021 academic year, 139 students earned their bachelor's degree in metallurgical engineering.
+During the most recent year for which data is available, 144 people earned their bachelor's degree in metallurgical engineering.
 This earns it the #277 spot on the list of the most popular bachelor's degree programs in the nation.

 The following table shows the number of diplomas awarded in metallurgical engineering at each degree level.